nx.js

 Package the executable

-Now that the romfs directory is populated with the main app bundle (and possibly other assets), you can package the application into a standalone .nro file (which can be invoked from the Switch Homebrew menu).
+Now that the romfs directory is populated with the main app bundle (and possibly other assets), you can package the application into a standalone .nro file (which can be launched from the Switch Homebrew menu).

 npm run nro